 But what if there is no such express warranty as, for example, in the Gencon form?
 In what circumstances will a warranty of safety be implied?
 The short answer is that there exist no absolute rules and it is in every case a question of the true construction of the charterparty be it a voyage or time charter.
-As the Court of Appeal explained in The Reborn [2009] 2 Lloyd's Rep. 639, whether or not there is any implied warranty of safety will depend upon the normal contractual rules for the implication of terms, that is, the test is one of necessity.
+As the Court of Appeal explained in the REBORN [2009] 2 Lloyd's Rep. 639, whether or not there is any implied warranty of safety will depend upon the normal contractual rules for the implication of terms, that is, the test is one of necessity.
 However, the practical application of that test will be heavily influenced by the degree of liberty which the charterer enjoys under the terms of the charter to choose the port or place where the ship is to load or discharge.
 The greater that liberty, the greater the necessity to imply a warranty of safety.
 Where, on the other hand, the information given in the charter to the owner about the intended port or place is more specific, it is more natural to conclude that the owner has satisfied itself as to its safety, or is prepared to take the risk of its unsafety.
-It is ultimately a question of risk allocation.
+As Lord Clarke MR expressly noted in the REBORN, one is ultimately concerned here with a question of risk allocation.

-Logically, the first question to consider in any potential unsafe port claim is that of whether or not the charterparty contains any warranty of safety at all Whilst generalisations must be employed cautiously, the authorities indicate that the courts' overall approach to this question of risk allocation is as follows:
+Whilst generalisations must be employed cautiously, the authorities indicate that the courts' overall approach to this question of risk allocation is as follows:

-- Where a port is expressly named in a charter, be it on its own or as part of a range of named ports or places, then it is unlikely that any warranty of safety will be implied: see, for example, The Houston City [1954] 2 Lloyd's Rep. 148. - The position is not so straightforward, and there may be differences as between time and voyage charters, where a charter provides for the charterer to nominate a port within a geographical range of ports, but not itself specified by name.
-In the time charter context, in The Evaggelos Th [1971] 2 Lloyd's Rep. 200 the court considered that in this situation a warranty of safety should be implied, on the grounds that "common sense and business efficacy require it in cases in which the shipowner surrenders to the charterer the right to choose where his ship shall go".
+- Where a port is expressly named in a charter, be it on its own or as part of a range of named ports or places, then it is unlikely that any warranty of safety will be implied: see, for example, the HOUSTON CITY [1954] 2 Lloyd's Rep. 148. - The position is not so straightforward, and there may be differences as between time and voyage charters, where a charter provides for the charterer to nominate a port within a geographical range of ports, but not itself specified by name.
+In the time charter context, Donaldson J in the EVAGGELOS TH [1971] 2 Lloyd's Rep. 200 considered that in this situation a warranty of safety should be implied, on the grounds that "common sense and business efficacy require it in cases in which the shipowner surrenders to the charterer the right to choose where his ship shall go".
 It remains the case, however, that no decision has yet gone so far as fully to equate voyage and time charters in this regard.
-On the contrary, in The Reborn, Lord Clarke MR expressly stated that he "would not apply the reasoning directly from a time charterparty to a voyage charterparty".
+On the contrary, in the REBORN, Lord Clarke MR expressly stated that he "would not apply the reasoning directly from a time charterparty to a voyage charterparty".
 Lord Clarke was, moreover, not persuaded that the correct distinction was between a charterparty with named ports or places and one with unnamed ports.
 Rather, he suggested that what was important was whether or not the ports in question could be "readily identified".
 If they could, then it was difficult to see why that was not equivalent to naming them.